 Another thing to note here is that the developer has given the current release a “beta” moniker, so expect to run across a glitch or two, as is the case with most initial jailbreak releases.
 In addition, Cydia Substrate – needed to run the many tweaks available on the Cydia store for jailbreak tweaks – isn’t yet functional.
 With that in mind, we’d advise waiting for the first stable version of the tool.

-Update: The tool now officially supports Cydia Substrate with the release of beta 4.
+Update: The tool now officially supports Cydia Substrate.

 We’re hoping the tool’s beta release also means more devices are slated for addition to its meager compatibility list in future updates.
 If and when said list is updated, we’ll be sure to reflect the changes below.